 10. If we didn’t breed animals, they wouldn’t have a life.

-OK, this might be the most retarded anti-vegan argument I’ve heard so far.
+OK, this might be the silliest anti-vegan argument I’ve heard so far.
 Does bringing an animal to life justify the act of exploiting, abusing and killing it?
 That’s like saying that it’s fine for a sadistic pedophile to rape and murder children as long as he’s responsible for bringing them into life!